muritane/coordination-architecture/money.md

 It does not encode:

-* care,
+- care,
-* obligation,
+- obligation,
-* loyalty,
+- loyalty,
-* forgiveness,
+- forgiveness,
-* asymmetry,
+- asymmetry,
-* long-term commitment.
+- long-horizon commitment.

-When money mediates an interaction, the system behaves as if both parties are strangers with no shared past and no guaranteed future.
+When money mediates an interaction, the system behaves as if:

+- the parties are strangers,
+- the past is irrelevant,
+- the future is non-guaranteed.

-This is not a limitation of money.
+This is not a flaw.
-It is its defining design choice.
+It is the defining design constraint of the medium.

 ---

 ## Role Collapse Under Monetization

-When money becomes the dominant coordination medium across domains, **role differentiation collapses**.
+When money becomes the dominant coordination medium, **role differentiation collapses**.

 Roles such as:

-* friend,
+- friend,
-* parent,
+- parent,
-* teacher,
+- teacher,
-* artist,
-* caregiver,
+- caregiver,
+- artist,
-* colleague,
+- colleague,

 are flattened into:

-* counterparty,
+- counterparty,
-* service provider,
+- service provider,
-* service recipient,
+- service recipient,
-* transaction target.
+- transaction endpoint.

-This collapse is emergent, not intentional.
+This collapse is not ideological.
-It results from using a medium that cannot carry role-specific meaning.
+It is an emergent consequence of using a medium that cannot carry role-specific meaning.

 ---